By Viraj Bhagat

 People often wonder:

-- how could one start with algorithmic trading
+- how to start with algorithmic trading?

 Disclaimer: All data and information provided in this article are for informational purposes only.
 QuantInsti® makes no representations as to accuracy, completeness, currentness, suitability, or validity of any information in this article and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its display or use.
 All information is provided on an as-is basis.